-Menstrual hygiene can be stated as the routine followed by women and girls to protect them from viruses or diseases and also the hygiene necessary to protect the environment surrounding it.
+Menstrual hygiene can be stated as the routine followed by women and girls to protect them from viruses or diseases and the hygiene necessary to protect the environment.

 There are many obstacles and challenges that girls face, notwithstanding their living standards.
-At least 500 million women and girls all over the world do not have appropriate facilities for menstrual hygiene management (MHM).
+At least 500 million women and girls worldwide do not have appropriate facilities for menstrual hygiene management (MHM).
 Some of these challenges are

 Challenges of Menstrual Hygiene

 One of the major challenges of menstrual hygiene is inadequate sanitation and water facilities.
 Due to a lack of proper sanitation and clean water to wash, many women use old clothes, rags, etc. during menses.

 This causes a lot of health issues for these women.
 Lack of basic facilities in schools and workplaces is a threat to their health.
 Germs spread with unclean hands to the rest of the body.